-We’ll go over what this strange acronym means, and we’ll also help you find ways to deal with it so that the FOMO doesn’t get to you.
+We’ll go over, what this strange acronym means as well as also help you to find ways to deal with it so that the FOMO doesn’t catch you.
 FOMO stands for the Fear Of Missing Out, and it’s much more powerful than you might think.
 However, there are a number of strategies that you can use to protect yourself.

 In cryptocurrency, FOMO is often used to describe the tendency of investors to panic and begin buying coins or tokens when they see that the price is going up.
 Many of them quickly learn that this is a mistake.
 Unfortunately, this lesson often comes after they have already lost a substantial amount of money.

-Investors who fall prey to FOMO are letting their emotions drive their investment decisions.
+Investors who fall prey to FOMO let their emotions drive their investment decisions.
 This is almost always a bad idea, and it’s a good way to lose money.
-Just like becoming too attached to a project can blind you to the reality of its real price potential, FOMO can do the same.
+Just like becoming too attached to a project can blind you so that you miss the reality of its real price potential, FOMO can do the same.
 The fear of missing out is a powerful thing, and even experienced investors can find that they have to work hard to resist being emotional during trading.

 The fear of missing out is not exclusive to cryptocurrency by any means.
 People have been experiencing this for as long as investments have existed, and it’s honestly how many shady investment scams have duped so many people.

 Jimmy was hoping to get in at a more attractive price, but the price of the token just keeps going up.
-With everyone talking about how the asset will go to the moon soon, Jimmy becomes anxious, and he is worried that his limit orders will never fill.
-The price of the token starts rocketing skyward, and he begins to fear that he will miss out on profit potential and that the tokens will be forever out of his price range, so he frantically tries to buy in anyway.
+With everyone talking about the asset going to the moon soon, Jimmy becomes anxious, and he is worried that his limit orders will be never filled.
+The price of the token starts rocketing skyward, and he begins to fear that he will miss out on potential profit and that the tokens will be forever out of his price range, so he frantically tries to buy in anyway.

 If you want to stop yourself from being overcome by the cryptocurrency fear of missing out, then it’s important to step back and view the situation objectively.
-Perhaps take a second to zoom out and see the long-term charts for a project.
-Do the prices of this asset look to be going straight up with no correction?
-You could be buying into something that’s ready to have the rug pulled out from under it.
+Perhaps take a second to zoom out and see the long-term charts for the project.
+Does the price of this asset look to be going straight up with no correction?
+You could buy into something, that’s ready to have the rug pulled out from under it.

-There will almost always be more opportunities in the future, this is especially true when tokens or coins make meteoric rises in short time frames.
-A correction is likely soon to follow, and you’ll be able to purchase more assets at a better price by controlling your emotions.
+Almost always there will be more opportunities in the future.
+This is especially true when tokens or coins make meteoric rises in short time frames.
+A correction is likely to follow soon, and you’ll be able to purchase more assets at a better price by controlling your emotions.